Empirical Bayes Selection for Value Maximization: Supporting Proofs

 \section{Supporting Proofs}

-\begin{claim} For any exponential family $G(\eta)$ with finite variance, the mapping $\eta \mapsto G(\eta)$ is locally Lipschitz with respect to the $L_1$-norm (or equivalently any $L_p$-norm) in the domain and the $1$-Wasserstein distance in the codomain. \end{claim} \begin{proof} Suppose the exponential family is given by
+\begin{lemma} For any exponential family $G(\eta)$ with finite variance, the mapping $\eta \mapsto G(\eta)$ is locally Lipschitz with respect to the $L_1$-norm (or equivalently any $L_p$-norm) in the domain and the $1$-Wasserstein distance in the codomain. \end{lemma} \begin{proof} Suppose the exponential family is given by

 with $X$ as the variable and $T = T(X)$ as the canonical statistic.
 We wish to show that $| \int f(x) \,dG(\eta_1) - \int f(x) \,dG(\eta_0) | / \| \eta_1 - \eta_0 \|_1$ bounded for $\eta_0 \ne \eta_1$, locally in $\eta$ and uniformly over all functions $f$ with Lipschitz constant $1$.
 By mean value theorem,